MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-pu41.md

 - The certificates that are required to help secure communications
 - The database configuration
 - The Service Fabric cluster configuration
-- The fileshares that are required for the application to work
+- The file shares that are required for the application to work

     > [!IMPORTANT]
     > When you configure the Service Fabric cluster, make sure that there are three fault domains for the Primary node type (**OrchestratorType**).
 Also make sure that no more than one type of node is deployed on a single machine.